Ray González: El Cóndor; AWF, CMLL, WING, WWC/CSP (1990–1998)

-González debuted in Capitol Sports Promotions (CSP) in 1990 as a masked cruiserweight named "El Cóndor", facing Joseph D'Acquisto, who performed locally as The Rochester Roadblock.
+González debuted in Capitol Sports Promotions (CSP) in 1990 at age 19 as a masked cruiserweight named "El Cóndor", facing Joseph D'Acquisto, who performed locally as The Rochester Roadblock.
 He continued performing in the lowcard under this heel character for half a year, when he was unmasked and reintroduced as "Ray González".
 Under this new persona, González defeated Alex Porteau to win the CSP World Junior Heavyweight Championship on September 21, 1991.
 He vacated this title and began performing in the Americas Wrestling Federation, winning the light heavyweight title and the tag team championship along Tom Brandi.
 Parallel to this, Capitol reorganized into the World Wrestling Council after going bankrupt.
 On January 3, 1993, González defeated Takashi Okano in a Wrestling International New Generation tour.
 Two months later, Mastoshi Yosegi defeated him to retain the WWC Junior Heavyweight Championship.
 Back in WWC, González entered a feud against Louis Fabbiano, who was wrestling under the stereotypical villainous Arabic character, Mohammed Hussein, defeating his tag team partner.
 He teamed with Ricky Santana and unsuccessfully challenged for the WWC World Tag Team Championship after defeating a team known as "Solid Gold" twice.
 González also entered a battle royal but was eliminated.
 Two more attempts to win the championship along Santana and Ricky Steamboat ended in no contests.
 After losing to a team known as "The Dream Warriors", González began being pushed as a singles wrestler.
 He defeated Fabbiano three times, a jobber known as "Slammer" once and wrestling Mike Lozansky to a no contest.
 On July 8, 1993, González teamed with Carlos Colón to defeat Fabbiano and Dusty Wolfe.